joeowen22/surveycollectiontool/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'digital.and.bootcamp.survery-creator' is invalid and this project uses 'digital.and.bootcamp.surverycreator' instead.
+* The original package name 'digital.and.bootcamp.survery-creator' is invalid and this project uses 'digital.and.bootcamp.surveycreator' instead.

 # Getting Started